Animalsebas/altur_challenge/README.md

 ### Requirements
 - Docker Engine installed
-- Clone the repository and enter the root folder
+- Clone the main branch of the repository and enter the root folder
 - Create a `.env` file in the project root with:
     - OPENAI_API_KEY=""
 - Close ollama if you have a ollama server already running on 11434